Bluegrass Culture, Commentary, & News

 Warhol’s Bluegrass Derby Visit

-Governor John Y. Brown hosted artist Andy Warhol for the Kentucky Derby (along with Alan Greenspan and LBJ’s eldest daughter).
+In 1982, Governor John Y. Brown hosted artist Andy Warhol for the Kentucky Derby (along with Alan Greenspan and LBJ’s eldest daughter).
 In addition to festivities at Cave Hill, Warhol attended the Madden party and perhaps the Derby Breakfast held at the Kentucky Horse Park.
-Pictured here are Warhol’s images of the […]
+Pictured here are Warhol’s images […]

 Read More